SowpatiLab/ATaRVa/README.md

 ### `-q or --map-qual`
 **Expects**: *INTEGER*<br>
 **Default**: *5*<br>
 Minimum mapping quality for the reads to be considered.
-All reads with a mapping quality below the specified value will not be included in the genotyping of the repeat locus.
+All reads with a mapping quality below the specified value will be excluded during genotyping.

 ### `--contigs`
 **Expects**: *STRING*<br>
 **Default**: *None*<br>
 Specify the chromosome(s) for genotyping; repeat loci on all other chromosomes will be skipped.
-If no chromosomes are mentioned, repeats on all chromosomes in the BED file will be genotyped. eg: `--contigs chr1 chr12 chr22` this will genotype only the repeat loci in these mentioned chromosomes in the BED file.
+If no chromosomes are mentioned, repeats on all chromosomes in the BED file will be genotyped. eg: `--contigs chr1 chr12 chr22` will genotype only the repeat loci in these mentioned chromosomes in the BED file.

 ### `--min-reads`
 **Expects**: *INTEGER*<br>